neondatabase/postgresql_anonymizer/docs/INSTALL.md

 Install in the cloud
 ------------------------------------------------------------------------------

-This extension must be installed with superuser privileges, which most  Database As A Service platforms (DBaaS), such as Amazon RDS or Microsoft Azure SQL, do not allow you to install it by yourself.
+This extension must be installed with superuser privileges, which is something that most Database As A Service platforms (DBaaS), such as Amazon RDS or Microsoft Azure SQL, do not allow.
 They must add the extension to their catalog in order for you to use it.

-At the time we are writing this (June 2023), the following platforms support PostgreSQL Anonymizer:
+At the time we are writing this (October 2023), the following platforms support PostgreSQL Anonymizer:

 * [Google Cloud SQL](https://cloud.google.com/sql/docs/postgres/extensions#postgresql_anonymizer)